1-Platform/one-platform/packages/documentation-spa/docs/microservices/lighthouse-service/lighthouse-service.md

 npm i
 ```

+3. Set the environment variables by copying the `.env.example` to `.env`

 ### Start

 1. Run npm start:dev to run your microservice for dev env and npm start for production env.